 What’s Covered (Under Most Plans)

-- Prenatal Care: Routine checkups, ultrasounds, bloodwork, and screenings are covered.
-In most ACA-compliant plans, prenatal care is treated as preventive, meaning it’s often $0 co-pay before the deductible is met.
+- Prenatal Care: Routine checkups, ultrasounds, bloodwork, and screenings.
+In most ACA plans, it's preventive—often $0 copay before deductible.

-- Newborn Care: Immediate postnatal care for the baby, including vaccinations, screenings, and a hospital stay, is covered under the mother’s plan for the first 30 days.
-After that, the baby must be added to a plan.
+- Newborn Care: Immediate postnatal care, vaccinations, screenings, and hospital stay under mother's plan for first 30 days.
+Then baby must be added.

-- Postpartum Care: Follow-up visits for the mother, including mental health screenings for postpartum depression, are covered under the essential health benefit mandate.
+- Postpartum Care: Follow-up visits and mental health screenings (including for PPD) are covered as an essential health benefit.

-- Breastfeeding Support: Breast pumps, lactation consulting, and supplies are covered as preventive services without cost-sharing under most plans.
+- Breastfeeding Support: Breast pumps, lactation consulting, and supplies—covered as preventive without cost-sharing.

 What Requires Careful Review

-- Network Restrictions: Ensure your hospital and OB/GYN are in-network.
-Out-of-network providers can lead to balance billing, which dramatically increases costs.
+- Network Restrictions: Make sure your hospital and OB/GYN are in-network.
+Out-of-network can lead to balance billing.

-- Midwife and Doula Coverage: Many plans cover certified nurse-midwives, but doulas are rarely covered.
-Check your Summary of Benefits and Coverage (SBC) document.
+- Midwife and Doula Coverage: Most plans cover certified nurse-midwives.
+Doulas?
+Rarely.
+Check your SBC.

 Paternity, Parental Leave, and Non-Medical Costs

-The most common confusion among employees is between medical coverage (the health plan) and income replacement (paid leave or disability).
-Here is the distinction:
+There's a big confusion between medical coverage (the health plan) and income replacement (paid leave or disability).
+Here's the breakdown:

-- Short-Term Disability (STD): For the birthing parent, STD insurance replaces a portion of income (typically 60%-70% of salary) for 6-8 weeks after a vaginal delivery, or 8-10 weeks after a C-section.
-Many employers offer this as a voluntary or paid benefit.
-It is not part of the health plan, but it is often administered alongside it.
+- Short-Term Disability (STD): For the birthing parent, STD replaces 60%–70% of salary for 6–8 weeks (vaginal) or 8–10 weeks (C-section).
+Many employers offer it as a voluntary or paid benefit.
+It's not health insurance, but it's often administered alongside it.

-- Paternity Leave: There is no STD for fathers because childbirth is not a medical disability for them.
-Paid paternity leave is an employer-provided benefit separate from healthcare.
-Some progressive employers offer 4-12 weeks of paid parental leave to both parents, including adoption and surrogacy.
+- Paternity Leave: No STD for dads—childbirth isn't a disability for them.
+Paid paternity leave is a separate employer benefit.
+Some companies offer 4–12 weeks of paid parental leave to both parents, including for adoption and surrogacy.

-- Parental Leave Policies: Even in companies without a formal paid leave policy, FMLA provides 12 weeks of unpaid, job-protected leave to eligible employees (both mothers and fathers) for the birth or adoption of a child.
+- Parental Leave Policies: Even without a formal paid policy, FMLA gives eligible employees (both parents) 12 weeks of unpaid, job-protected leave for birth or adoption.

 How WellthCare’s Ecosystem Changes the Conversation

-While traditional healthcare benefits cover the clinical side of childbirth, they do nothing to address the financial stress of out-of-pocket costs, lost income, or long-term wealth building.
-This is where WellthCare’s Health-to-Wealth Operating System creates a structural advantage for employees and employers alike.
+Traditional healthcare benefits cover the clinical side but do nothing about the financial stress of out-of-pocket costs, lost income, or long-term wealth building.
+That's where WellthCare’s Health-to-Wealth Operating System comes in—it doesn't replace your plan; it makes your health actions pay you back.

-- $0 Co-Pay Preventive Care: All prenatal and well-baby visits are covered without copays or deductibles, reducing the financial barrier to high-quality care.
+- $0 Copay Preventive Care: All prenatal and well-baby visits covered without copays or deductibles.

-- Automatic Pension Contributions: Each preventive action also funds the parent’s retirement account.
-Over time, this compounds, turning health actions into long-term wealth for the growing family.
+- Automatic Pension Contributions: Each preventive action also funds the parent's retirement account—turning health actions into long-term wealth.

-- Reduced Out-of-Pocket Burden: Our bill reduction services (BillGuide™) help employees negotiate hospital bills, reducing costs by an average of 70% and converting that savings into Store credits rather than debt.
+- Reduced Out-of-Pocket Burden: Our BillGuide™ helps negotiate hospital bills, cutting costs by an average of 70%.
+Savings become Store credits, not debt.

-- No Rip-and-Replace: WellthCare works alongside your existing health plan-it doesn’t replace maternity coverage.
-It enhances it by making each health action a wealth-building event.
+- No Rip-and-Replace: WellthCare works alongside your existing health plan.
+It enhances maternity coverage by making each health action a wealth-building event.

 What Employers Should Know

-If you are a benefits leader or HR professional evaluating your plan’s support for growing families, ask these three questions:
+If you're a benefits leader evaluating family support, ask three questions:

-- Does our health plan fully cover all essential maternity and newborn care with minimal cost-sharing?
-If not, you are placing an unnecessary financial burden on new parents.
+- Does our health plan fully cover essential maternity and newborn care with minimal cost-sharing?
+If not, you're putting an unnecessary burden on new parents.

 - Do we offer paid parental leave for both mothers and fathers?
-This is the top driver of retention for millennial and Gen Z employees.
-Without it, you risk losing talent after family formation.
+It's the top retention driver for millennial and Gen Z employees.
+Without it, you risk losing talent.

 - Have we integrated a system that rewards preventive family health behaviors and builds financial wellness?
 Traditional plans cover sickness, not wellness.
 WellthCare fills that gap by making every preventive step pay the employee back immediately and for years to come.

-In summary: yes, healthcare benefits cover the medical costs of childbirth and newborn care, but they rarely cover parental leave, paternity leave, or the long-term wealth needs of a family.
-To truly support employees through one of life’s most expensive and joyful transitions, a modern benefits ecosystem like WellthCare bridges the gap-turning healthcare into a tool for building both health and wealth, starting from day one.
+Bottom line: health insurance handles the hospital bill.
+It won't handle the mortgage while you're on leave.
+To truly support employees through one of life's most expensive and joyful transitions, a modern benefits ecosystem like WellthCare bridges the gap—turning healthcare into a tool for building both health and wealth, starting from day one.